Isha Khan Choudhury

-Isha Khan Choudhury is an Indian politician from the state of West Bengal.
+Isha Khan Choudhury (born 22 May 1971) is an Indian politician from the state of West Bengal and a Member of Parliament, Lok Sabha representing Maldaha Dakshin constituency.
 He represented the Sujapur constituency in the West Bengal Legislative Assembly as a candidate of the Indian National Congress party.
 He comes from a political family with his father and uncle being former cabinet ministers in the central government.